AnouarTouati/Algerian-Cities-Laravel-Package/README.md

 |getAllCommunes() |  | get list of all communes|

 # Built-in address Blade component
 You can add this ready to use component to your form which will provide the HTML dropdowns for selecting the address and the logic to populate them.

-But, you will need to style them by passing values to the `:select_style` and `:label_style` props.
-As shown below.
+ You can add styling by passing values to the `:select_style` and `:label_style` props as shown below.

- You also need to have the Blade directive `@stack` with the word script like so `@stack('script')` under the closing body tag if you dont have that already.
+ You also need to have the Blade directive `@stack` with the word scripts like so `@stack('scripts')` under the closing body tag if you dont have that already.

 Example: